ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 At runtime, `box.content` is just a reference and Python is dynamically typed.
 The type parameter `T` in `Box[T]` is erased at runtime.

-**Best Practice:** Always use a static type checker on your code to actually get the benefits of generics.
+Always use a static type checker on your code to actually get the benefits of generics.
 Type hints are most effective when paired with tools (or an IDE) that will warn you of violations.
 Don't rely on type hints for runtime logic; if something absolutely must be validated at runtime (e.g., an API input), you still need explicit checks or use libraries like Pydantic.

 ### Pitfall: Invariance Confusion

 As mentioned earlier, most types are invariant.
-A common mistake is expecting container types to be interchangeable covariantly:
+A common mistake is expecting container types to be covariantly interchangeable:

 ```python
 # example_26.py